vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

 ![image](/assets/2023-11-14/030.png)

-## Joining hub lists
+## Joining Peakboard Hub lists

+Now, let's take a look at how we can join two Peakboard Hub lists.

-In our second example we have very simple relational connection between two tables: 'Products' contain the products we have on stock.
-Beside the product number there's also quantity of goods in the warehouse listed.
-Beside this table we have another one called ProductText.
-It contains a breif product description for each product numberin different languages (English, German and Chinese).
+In this example, we have a very simple relational connection between two tables:

+* **"Products"** contains the products we have in stock.
+It has a column for the product number, and a column for the quantity of that product in the warehouse.

+* **"ProductTexts"** contains a brief product description for each product number, in different languages (English, German, and Chinese).

-Here's the Product table:
+Here's the "Products" table:

 ![image](/assets/2023-11-14/040.png)

-And the table for the product texts:
+And here's the "ProductTexts" table:

 ![image](/assets/2023-11-14/050.png)